lynsei/dockistry/docs-infrastructure-packages.md

 # Dockistry infrastructure

+`note: this project is in pre-alpha and actively seeking contributors`

 > upon first installing dockistry, we set you up with an entire infrastructure suite.
 It's enough technology to run most web companies.

+## What is not shown here yet:

+- Developer tooling for PowerShell setups on Windows
+- Our instantly-deployed web-based NPM, Dockerfile, and Dockistry clones
+- Installation process

 ## What is included: